AkshayBolakani/AngularApp/README.md

 In this app for now the data is hard-coded in the factory for easy demonstration purposes.

 The main HTML page is the WelcomePage.html and the 2 other HTML pages are in the partials folder.
 There is an app.js JavaScript file and also an app.css CSS file.
-The images stored are in the images folder.
+The imgs stored are in the images folder.

 I also used filters to represent the text in a particular format like the currency is displayed in "$" and the book binding appears in Uppercase.